ameliaemahizer/OnlineBookSubscription/README.md

 ajf6238 - Aidan Fitz: <br>

 - **30%: Created ShoppingCartView and SubscriptionView forms.
-Connected to database to display added shopping cart materials into the shopping cart.
-Allowed users to store payment info on purchase screen with add/delete/update table.
+Connected to the database to display added shopping cart materials into the shopping cart.
+Allowed users to store payment info on the purchase screen with an add/delete/update table.

 jcf5517 - Jack Fitzgerald: <br>